turtlesec-no/turtlesec-no.github.io/working.md

 ## Learning

-In a field which
+In a field which requires us to be up to date on technologies that are constantly evolving, it is important to invest in our employees' development.

 ### Conferences

 At least one conference a year as an attendee.
+As a speaker, more will of course be allowed.
+Tickets, travel, accomodation and meals that are not covered by the conference will be covered by TurtleSec.

 ### Training

+At least one training a year, more if needed.

 ### Books or other learning tools

+All books or online resources will be covered by TurtleSec.

 ### Open Source

+Employees are encouraged to contribute to OSS and Open Source should be the default for anything we develop outside of client owned software.

 ### Between clients

+A TurtleSec employee that is between clients will receive their regular salary and benefits just like everyone else.
+They can spend the time improving their competence either through training, certifications and/or work on internal Open Source projects.

 ## Work